kodou/kodou-docs/_about/index.md

 ---

 kodou.io is a service for ondemand API calls to code in opensource or enterprise code bases.
 The service creates a library of functions extracted from existing code, even functions buried in a repository.
+Software from a range of programming languages is available.
+For example, if you are a Javascript programmer you can make API calls to  code in other languages used in with highly regarded repositories.

 ## Usage